Why Do I Write?

 What about fame?
 What about the accolades?
 Are those the the things that inspire me to write?

 People may read or disregard what I write.
 If they do read, a million thanks.
-If not, well… that’s life.
+If not – no hard feelings.
+And for having reached this far into my essay, I want to say thanks to you.

-But aside from good comments some of my works have also angered some individuals who in one way or another were offended.
+But aside from good comments some of my works have also angered some individuals who were offended thinking that what I wrote pertained to them.
 Writing sometimes is a magnet for trouble.
 I remember quite well when I wrote a satirical poem in Filipino (about a wolf in sheep’s clothing) when I was working in a Catholic college.
-The parish priest who felt alluded to reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me.
+The parish priest who felt alluded to (and I was really alluding to him) reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me about what I wrote.
 However he was dissuaded from pursuing his request.
-But even if he was able to convince the President and the College Dean then, I wouldn’t go.
+But even if he was able to convince the President and the College Dean then, I wouldn’t see him.
 Why?
-That poem I wrote and my act of writing it have nothing to do with my employment.
+That poem I wrote and my act of writing it had nothing to do with my employment.
 My being a writer has no personality and office that could be connected to any of the lines that run vertical and horizontal in our organizational chart.
+In short, the priest had no authority over me.
 The priest never bugged me again but I wrote another poem for him (Habit and Habit).
-At least I discovered that he was reading my poems.

-My quatrains are the ones that brought me some colorful moments.
+My quatrains (in Filipino) are the ones that brought me some colorful moments.
 I have lost a friend or two (or is it three… perhaps more) for the quatrains I have posted in a social networking site.
 I once wrote a quatrain and a friend liked it.
 Almost a year later, I re-posted the same quatrain and surprisingly the same person who previously liked it was angered and gave me a mouthful.
-He’s like a brother to me so I had to explain.
+We’re very good friends so we talked about it.
 He understood, apologized, and we both forgot about it since then.

 So, why do I write then?